By Allison Parrish. Part of Computational Approaches to Narrative.

 EXERCISE: Make a Twine game that asks the reader multiple questions about themselves, one after another.
 (E.g., “what’s your name”, “what’s your hair color”, “think of a number from one to fifteen”, etc.) In the final passage, display all of the information that the reader typed in.

-shortcut.
-You can just put the name of the variable (including the $
+has a shortcut.
+You can just put the name of the variable (including the

 Passage name: Greetings